S. Iswaran: 2024

-On 9 January 2024, investigations by the CPIB against Iswaran were completed, was being reviewed by the Attorney-General's Chambers (AGC).
-Writing in a reply to non-constituency Member of Parliament Hazel Poa, Public Service Minister-in-Charge and Education Minister Chan Chun Sing said that the CPIB had completed a “robust and thorough” investigation and assured that the case "will be put through the due legal process".
+On 9 January 2024, investigations by the CPIB against Iswaran were completed and put under review by the Attorney-General's Chambers (AGC).
+In a written reply to non-constituency MP (NCMP) Hazel Poa, Minister for Education Chan Chun Sing said that the CPIB had completed a "robust and thorough" investigation and assured that the case "[would] be put through the due legal process".

 On 18 January, Iswaran was charged in the State Courts of Singapore with 27 charges relating to bribery and corruption.
-The CPIB, alleged that Iswaran obtained kickbacks valued at S$384,340.98 from property tycoon Ong Beng Seng, in part to advance Ong's business interests.
-Iswaran subsequently resigned from the PAP, and stepped down as Transport Minister and West Coast GRC MP.
-Iswaran was defended by Senior Counsel Davinder Singh.
+The CPIB alleged that Iswaran had obtained kickbacks valued at S$384,340.98 from property tycoon Ong Beng Seng, in part to advance Ong's business interests.
+Iswaran subsequently resigned as a member of the PAP, Minister for Transport and MP for West Coast GRC.
+He was defended by Senior Counsel Davinder Singh.

-On 25 March, Iswaran was handed 8 new charges over obtaining $19k in items including a Brompton bicycle and golf clubs from Lum Chang Building Contractors Managing Director Lum Kok Seng, which is linked to a contract between the company and the Land Transport Authority (LTA) for addition and alteration works to Tanah Merah MRT station and existing viaducts.
+On 25 March, Iswaran was handed 8 new charges over obtaining $19k in items including a Brompton bicycle and golf clubs from Lum Kok Seng, the managing director at Lum Chang Building Contractors.
+There had been a contract between the company and the Land Transport Authority (LTA) for addition and alteration works to Tanah Merah MRT station and existing viaducts.

 On 25 September, Iswaran pleaded guilty to 4 charges under Section 165 of the Penal Code 1871 for receiving gifts while in office as well as 1 charge of obstruction of justice.
 He was convicted of all 5 charges on the same day.
-The sentencing hearing was scheduled for 3 October 2024.
+The sentencing hearing was scheduled for 3 October.
 The prosecution sought a custodial sentence of 6 to 7 months whereas the defence contended that no more than 8 weeks' imprisonment should be imposed.
 On 3 October, Iswaran was sentenced to 12 months in prison, a term higher than the requested sentencing by both the prosecution and the defence.
-Within almost 50 years, Iswaran is also the first minister to serve a jail term following Wee Toon Boon back in 1975 for corruption charges.

 2025

 On 7 February 2025, after serving four months in prison, Iswaran was transferred to the home detention scheme to continue the rest of his sentence in the community.
-As Iswaran served with good behaviour and therefore eligible for parole after two-thirds of his stipulated jail term (equivalent to eight months), he was allowed to transition to the home detention scheme halfway through his reduced sentence.
-The decision was made after the prison authorities took into consideration Iswaran's low propensity to re-offend, his strong familial support and that he did not commit any institutional offence during his incarceration.
+Having become eligible for parole by serving his sentence with good behaviour after two-thirds of his stipulated jail term (equivalent to eight months), he was allowed to transition to the home detention scheme halfway through his reduced sentence.
+The decision was made after the prison authorities took into consideration Iswaran's low propensity to re-offend, his strong familial support and his lack of institutional offences in prison.

+2026

-On 6 June, it was reported that he had completed his sentence.
+On 6 June 2026, it was reported that Iswaran had completed his sentence.